 ACO Measure Domains, Proposed Data Elements, and Infrastructure

-The Subgroup has identified six key domains for ACO measurement, along with a seventh cross-cutting domain for health equity/disparities reduction.
+The Subgroup has identified six key domains for ACO measurement, along with a seventh cross-cutting domain for health equity/disparities reduction, which align with the National Quality Strategy priorities.
 The columns in the table below, from left to right, capture the specific improvement concepts for ACOs, example metrics, data elements and sources required for those metrics, and identifies health IT infrastructure that could help operationalize the desired measurement goal.
-Please pay special attention to the blank cells and feel free identify additional example metrics for consideration.
+Please pay special attention to the blank cells and feel free to identify additional example metrics for consideration.
 The Subgroup’s goal is to present two example metrics per domain area that represent different perspectives within each domain.